Counting Atoms

 The Track Record

-Sinofsky’s core argument — drawn from decades of tech industry experience — is that every disruption plays out WAY slower than predicted, on 25+ year professional career timescales rather than the 2-3 year windows panicking investors imagine.
+The PC was supposed to kill the mainframe.
+E-commerce was supposed to kill retail.
+Streaming was supposed to kill Hollywood.
+In each case, the threatened industry shed its weakest players while the overall activity expanded.
+U.S. e-commerce is still under 20% of total retail sales a quarter century after Amazon went public.
+Sinofsky’s core argument is that every disruption plays out WAY slower than predicted, on 25+ year career timescales rather than the 2-3 year windows panicking investors imagine.
 He’s broadly right.
 The historical track record of “X is dead” predictions is abysmal.

 But sometimes the herd is directionally right even when it’s wrong on timing.